jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 Overall, the visualisation looks nice and provides an interesting way to compare and contrast many variable across countries.

 For the data munging part, it would have been nice to visualize the additional variables we had available; Poverty %, Adolescent school attendance % and Air traffic passengers, which we could have potentially visualized with a neck width, neck length and shoulder breadth.
 There were a few crude assumptions made to populate missing data.
 Specifically, assigning median or quantile values to the countries with missing values for selected variables could be improved in a follow-up analysis to obtain more applicable figures.
 We could also use more current data - 2012 is a little dated now.

+Potentially some metrics should be normalized by the country's population, and we used both per capita figures (e.g. GDP per capita) and total figures (Armed forces personnel, total), wihtout a reasonable justification for why some figures were normalised and others were not.
+Perhaps the most sensitive of these is CO2 emissions (kt), total, because on a per capita basis potentially China and the US aren't the largest polluters, and we would need to calculate these to check.

 The graphics in this package look a little 1990's, so perhaps this could be improved for a more visual and meaningful insight.